User Guide

 Adjust jump distance with [ / ] or in Settings → Rail Reading.

-Line Focus Dim
+Line Focus & Highlight

 When enabled, line focus dim applies a smooth feathered dimming overlay to the entire page except the active line in rail mode.
 Non-active lines fade toward the background colour, reducing peripheral distraction while maintaining a clean visual transition.